I’m kind of obsessed with stompboxes….

 - Echoplex EP-2—Great sound.
 Should have kept it….

-- Electro-Harmonix Grand Canyon—More options than the Hazarai.
-Used on “Other Analogues”.
+- Electro-Harmonix Grand Canyon—More options than even the Hazarai.
+Used a ton since “Other Analogues”.

 - Electro-Harmonix Memory Man Deluxe Reissue—The best all-around delay pedal.
-I like these better than most of the vintage models.
+I like these better than the vintage models.

 - Electro-Harmonix Stereo Memory Man with Hazarai—Does almost everything.
 My album Analogues of Infinity was just an excuse to mess with this pedal.